-Philippine-born immigrant visa applicants 16 years and over are required to furnish certificates issued by the National Bureau of Investigation (NBI).
+Philippine-born immigrant visa applicants 16 years and over are required to submit certificates issued by the National Bureau of Investigation (NBI) that are less than a year old.
 The green NBI certificate annotated for travel abroad is the correct certificate.
 Other colors are for local use only.

-Foreign-born applicants who have resided in the Philippines for six months or more may be issued NBI clearances upon application either in person or by mail.
-Applicants residing outside the Philippines should send requests for certificates together with money orders or bank drafts for the fees and postage to IRD-Mailed Clearance Section, National Bureau of Investigation, Taft Avenue, Metro Manila, Philippines.
-Philippine Embassies abroad can assist Filipinos in obtaining NBI police clearances.
+Foreign-born applicants who have resided in the Philippines for six months or more can also be issued NBI clearances in person or by mail.
+Applicants residing outside the Philippines should send requests for certificates, as well as money orders or bank drafts for the fees and postage, to the IRD-Mailed Clearance Section, National Bureau of Investigation, Taft Avenue, Metro Manila, Philippines.
+Philippine Embassies abroad can also assist Filipinos in obtaining NBI police clearances.

-Not all arrests and convictions occurring outside of Manila are reported to the NBI.
-NBI’s criminal records database is not foolproof.
+Not all arrests and convictions that occur outside Manila are reported to the NBI, and the NBI’s criminal records database is not foolproof.
 Manila and major Philippine cities have computerized records.